kv-o/recall/README.md

 ## Usage

-Flashcards are a set of key-value pairs stored in a two column [TSV file][1]. memorize accepts the flashcards file path as an argument, and reads the file line by line, prompting the user with the first term in a line, and asking for the corresponding second term.
+Flashcards are a set of key-value pairs stored in a two/three column [TSV file][1]. memorize accepts the flashcards file path as an argument, and reads the file line by line, prompting the user with the first term in a line, and asking for the corresponding second term.

 If you have a file called `vocab.tab` that looks like this:

 ```
-aimer bien	to like
+aimer bien	to like	eh-meh byah
 apporter	to bring
 coûter	to cost
-à emporter	take out
+à emporter	take out	ah om-por-teh
 faire des courses	to run errands
 ```